RENEW

 Aims

-• Explore the influence and impacts of the People’s Plan for Nature,
+• explore the influence and impacts of the People’s Plan for Nature,

-• Identify how we can use learning from the People’s Plan for Nature to improve participation and capacity-building within organisations involved in biodiversity renewal to ‘systematise’ (embed) deliberative democracy within organisational systems and culture, and
+• identify how we can use learning from the People’s Plan for Nature to improve participation and capacity-building within organisations involved in biodiversity renewal to ‘systematise’ (embed) deliberative democracy within organisational systems and culture, and

 Approach